Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 Fear of swelling and recovery

 There will be swelling, I won’t lie.
 The first three days are the most intense.
-But the haemostatic net significantly reduces both swelling and bruising.
+But the haemostatic mesh significantly reduces both swelling and bruising.
 Most of my patients are presentable for social commitments within two weeks.
 The result improves progressively over months as the tissues settle into their new position.

 Fear of scars